Migrating from AD RMS to Azure Information Protection

 Include your AD RMS partners in your planning phase for migration because they must also migrate to Azure Information Protection.
 Before you do any of the following migration steps, make sure that the following is in place:

-They have an Azure Active Directory tenant that supports the Azure Rights Management service.
+They have a Microsoft Entra tenant that supports the Azure Rights Management service.

 For example, they have an Office 365 E3 or E5 subscription, or an Enterprise Mobility + Security subscription, or a standalone subscription for Azure Information Protection.